 The Expatcenter provides a one-stop-shop service for international companies and their highly skilled migrant employees.
-The Expatcenter is a joint initiative of the cities of Amsterdam, Amstelveen, Almere, Hilversum and Haarlemmermeer, along with the Immigration and Naturalisation Service (IND) and the Tax Office.
+The Expatcenter is a joint initiative of the cities of Amsterdam, Amstelveen, Almere, Diemen, Haarlem, Hilversum, Haarlemmermeer and Velsen, along with the Immigration and Naturalisation Service (IND) and the Tax Office.

-All companies based in Amsterdam, Amstelveen, Almere, Hilversum and Haarlemmermeer who are official sponsors or recognized partners of the IND can make use of the Expatcenter’s streamlined procedures.
+All companies based in Amsterdam, Amstelveen, Almere, Diemen, Haarlem, Hilversum, Haarlemmermeer and Velsen who are official sponsors or recognised partners of the IND can make use of the Expatcenter’s streamlined procedures.
 Further information on the procedure of highly skilled migrants can be found on the IND website.

-The Amsterdam Expatcenter was the first of its kind in the Netherlands, and was created to better meet the needs of international companies in the Amsterdam area.
-Since its opening in 2008, the center has proved to be very successful with hundreds of international companies making use of the streamlined procedures and more than 21,000 expats (as of September 2013) have visited the office at the WTC for registration.
+The Amsterdam Expatcenter was the first of its kind in the Netherlands, and was created to better meet the needs of international companies in the Amsterdam Metropolitan Area.
+Since its opening in 2008, the Expatcenter has proved to be very successful with hundreds of international companies making use of the streamlined procedures and more than 45,000 expats (as of January 2016) have visited the office at the WTC for registration.

-The collective efforts have paid off; in a 2011 survey, companies ranked the services provided by the Expatcenter at 8.7 out of 10.
+The collective efforts have paid off; in a 2015 survey, companies ranked the Expatcenter and the services it provides at 8.6 out of 10.
 This is a notable improvement from the 5 out of 10 ranking given to the former procedure.

 Via the Expatcenter procedure employers are allowed to initiate the registration for a residence permit prior to their new employee’s arrival in the country.
 This allows highly skilled migrants (and their family members) to complete several important formalities in a single visit to the Expatcenter.

 Expatriates living in Amsterdam can now visit the Expatcenter for help with other expat-related issues.
 Expatcenter staff are ready and able to answer questions, provide information and offer advice on a wide range of topics.
-Furthermore, a wealth of information is available throughout the Living section of this website.
-The Expatcenter’s Partnership Program also connects expats with local expat-related service providers in the Amsterdam area and provides a full list of the Expatcenter’s trusted partners.
+Furthermore, a wealth of information is available throughout the Local section of this website.
+The Expatcenter’s Partnership Programme also connects expats with local expat-related service providers in the Amsterdam Area and provides a full list of the Expatcenter’s trusted partners.

 Please see Contact Us for the Expatcenter’s contact details as well as a detailed route description to our office.